lucemans/show/icann75/slides.md

 <div class="text-cyan-500" v-click>*provided it supports DNSSEC</div>

 <!--
-Any valid DNS domain *provided it supports DNSSEC, can be submitted to a smart contract, and those smart contracts then verify that you are the owner of the Domain by verifying TXT DNS records.
+Any valid DNS domain *provided it supports DNSSEC, can be submitted to the smart contract, and those smart contracts then verify that you are the owner of the Domain by verifying TXT DNS records.
 -->

 ---